-Step 2: Make your sales team happy
+Engage your sales team

-Step 3: Support your subject matter experts
+Leverage subject matter experts

 The Answer Library offers standardized and curated content, effectively breaking down information silos and saving time.
-You can fill in most of the RFP responses with this content and call in SMEs for any revisions or customizations.
+You can automatically fill in most of the RFP responses with help from the Answer Library and save SME contributions for any revisions or customizations.

 The next step in your new and improved proposal management plan is bringing on RFPIO.
 See how proposal automation allows you to thrive as a team of one.
 RFPIO can help proposal managers thrive, no matter the resources.